 Outside the United States, “CV” and “resume” are often used interchangeably to describe the same document.
 Ask for clarification if you are not sure which type of document to submit.
-If you are applying abroad, use Passport Career to find the appropriate CV or resume format for a given country.
-Consider asking advice from alumni living in the country of your choice.
+If you are applying abroad, use Interstride to find the appropriate CV or resume format for a given country.
+Consider asking for advice from alumni living in the country of your choice.
 Find alumni at Georgetown’s Alumni Career Services page.

 Formatting Your CV

 A CV is usually organized according to categories–with specific entries listed in reverse chronological order (most recent listed first) within each category.
 Convey clearly the variety and depth of your academic and professional experiences.

 - Study the CVs of others in your profession to learn the expected format.

 - Keep font size to 10, 11, or 12 points and set margins to no less than 0.5 inch on all sides of the document.